ayushxx7/ayush-mandowara-blog/content/DataAnalysis/01-Data-Analysis-With-Python.md

   print(mean1)
   ```

-  Note: Calculates sum of all value in the matrix (21) and divides them by the total number of values (6).
+  `Note`: Calculates sum of all value in the matrix (21) and divides them by the total number of values (6).
 21/6 = 3.5 When axis is not specfied, mean is calculated over the flattened array.

-- Example 2
   ```py heading="Example 2: Calculate Mean of a particular axis of a matrix"
   import numpy as np
   mat1 = np.asmatrix([[1,2],[3,4],[5,6]])